North Stoneham Park

 North Stoneham Park, also known as Stoneham Park, was a landscaped parkland and country house of the same name, north of Southampton at North Stoneham, Hampshire.
 It was the seat of the Fleming (subsequently Willis Fleming) family.
 The park was remodelled by Lancelot Brown in the 18th century.
 It is listed in the Hampshire Register of Historic Parks and Gardens.
+The house was demolished in 1939.

 In 2011, controversial plans were announced to build 1,300 new houses on the surviving portion, Avenue Park.

 Origins

 The deer park at North Stoneham was probably part of a Saxon ecclesiastical estate in the early Middle Ages.
 Later it belonged to Hyde Abbey.
 Following the Dissolution of the Monasteries, the manor was acquired in 1545 by Henry Wriothesley, 2nd Earl of Southampton.
 In 1599, Henry Wriothesley, 3rd Earl of Southampton sold the North Stoneham estate to Sir Thomas Fleming, whose descendants owned it until 1953.